opencord/voltha-system-tests/README.md

 * ROBOT_FILE: The test suite file in `tests/functional` that will be invoked by `robot`.

 * ROBOT_MISC_ARGS: Robot arguments passed directly to `robot`, for example to specify which test cases to run.
-If you are running in a non-standard environment (e.g., not created by `kind-voltha`) you may need to override some default variable settings for your environment.
+For some environments you may need to override some default variable settings for your environment.
 See [variables.robot](https://github.com/opencord/voltha-system-tests/blob/master/variables/variables.robot)
 for the list of defaults.